Frederick Thomas Pilkington

 Frederick Thomas Pilkington (1832-1898), pupil of his father, was a "Rogue" British architect, practising in the Victorian High Gothic revival style.
 He designed mostly churches and institutional buildings in Scotland.
-Typical of his work is the Barclay Church in Edinburgh, a polychrome stone structure with early French Gothic details.
+Typical of his work is the Barclay Viewforth Church in Edinburgh, a polychrome stone structure with early French Gothic details.

 Life

 Pilkington was one of several children to Thomas Pilkington, architect, and Jane Butterworth of Stamford, England.
 The family moved to Edinburgh in 1854.
 In 1855 T. Pilkington & Son, architects and surveyors, were living and working at 10 Dundas Street in Edinburgh's Second New Town.

 Pilkington studied mathematics under Professor Philip Kelland at the University of Edinburgh, passed his exams in 1858 and was Hamilton prizewinner in Logic, but did not bother to graduate.
 He signed the University Matriculation Register 1856/7 as of Stamford.

 Pilkington married in 1858 and lived at Mary Cottage in the suburb of Trinity in the north of Edinburgh.
 His wife died in childbirth in March 1861 and Pilkington remarried to Elizabeth Cropley from Ely, Cambridgeshire in August 1861 with whom he raised a family of five children, living successively in Cumin Place, Eton Terrace, Egremont House in Dick Place which he built for himself.
 His family comprised Ernest born 1864, architect, died during the First World War, Maud Elizabeth, a miniaturist; Ethel Mary; Mabel Jane; and Frederick Percy, born 1874.

 In later life Pilkington lived in 17 Carlton Terrace on Calton Hill.
 This is a Georgian townhouse by the architect William Henry Playfair rather than a building of his own design.

 After an illustrious but troubled professional life Pilkington returned to London, England in 1883 and died in Pinner on 18 September 1898, leaving £6,609 (Probate November 1899).